 I have had the good fortune of teaching at the departments of Anthropology, London School of Economics, Goldsmiths College and the School of Oriental and African Studies (University of London) between 2003 and 2006 and of being a research fellow in places all over the world where I have met scholars with whom I have the immense honour of collaborating on various projects.
-The places have been the Agrarian Studies Program, Yale University, New Haven; the International Institute for Social History (IISH), Amsterdam; the International Institute of Asian Studies (IIAS), Leiden; Jawaharlal Nehru Institute for Advanced Studies (JNIAS) at the JNU, New Delhi; and, more recently, the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH), Cambridge, UK; the Centre d'Études de l'Inde et de l'Asie du Sud (CEIAS), Paris.
+The places have been the Agrarian Studies Program, Yale University, New Haven; the International Institute for Social History (IISH), Amsterdam; the International Institute of Asian Studies (IIAS), Leiden; Jawaharlal Nehru Institute for Advanced Studies (JNIAS) at the JNU, New Delhi; Jadavpur University, Kolkata; the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH), Cambridge, UK; the Centre d'Études de l'Inde et de l'Asie du Sud (CEIAS), Paris.

 The modules I (have) taught / teach at NUS: